andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

   coincidental</figcaption>
 </figure>

-After that I worked up a heck of an appetite so we head to the restaurant reserved for people with the "top shelf" bracelets.
-We are the only people in the entire place and Kaiti pounds two guaro sours and a pi&ntilde;a colada with lunch.
-She's going to get her money's worth come hell or high water.
+I worked up a heck of an appetite out there so we head over to the restaurant reserved for people with the "top shelf" bracelets.
+We are the only ones in the entire place and Kaiti pounds two guaro sours and a pi&ntilde;a colada with lunch.
+I reckon she's gonna get her money's worth come hell or high water.

-We finish lunch and this is about the point that the allure of the all inclusive resort wears off.
+We finish lunch and this is about the point that the allure of the resort wears off.
 I ask Kaiti what there is to do and she says we could do the pool bar.
 Or the cabana bar.
 Or the palapa bar.
 I look around and realize that there's no way I could tell if I was in Costa Rica or Orlando.
-You can't even see the beach from anywhere on the property, the beach that's considered one of the country's best.
+You can't see the beach or even hear the waves from anywhere on the property.
 There's a "Costa Rican" theme but it's the type of theme that's drawn up in a boardroom in a Dallas suburb.
-Speaking of suburbs, this dumbass place is even designed like a suburb.
+Speaking of suburbs, this dumbass place is even designed like one.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2021_09-costa_rica/westin_layout.jpg" alt="Westin layout">